ratul1918/ratul1918/README.md

 ## 👨‍💻 About Me

-I'm a learning full-stack developer from Bangladesh, currently building my foundation in both frontend and backend technologies.
+I'm a learning full-stack development from Bangladesh, currently building my foundation in both frontend and backend technologies.
 I enjoy tackling programming challenges and learning to build efficient, scalable applications.
 My journey in software development is driven by curiosity and a commitment to continuous learning and growth.

 - 🔭 Currently learning and working on projects to develop full-stack expertise
 - 🌱 Actively studying modern web technologies and development practices